savonet/book/installation.md

 ```
 -->

-### MacOS
+### macOS

-No binaries are provided for MacOS, the preferred method is opam, see above.
+No binaries are provided for macOS, the preferred method is opam, see above.

 ### Windows